liviameinhardt/office-automation/Readme.md

 # Office Automation

 This project aims to automate various office tasks using Python.
-It provides a set of utilities and functions to streamline common office processes.
+It provides a set of utilities and functions to automate emails, powerpoints and word documents.

 ## Installation